Mental Health in the Workplace

 Outcome of the Mental Health Week

-Reflecting on this event, our Billievers felt it was a positive step in being more open about this still highly stigmatized subject.
+Reflecting on this year’s mental health week, our Billies found it a positive step in being more open about this still highly stigmatized subject.
 We’d like to thank our speakers for sharing their experiences and all of the participants who contributed to these important conversations.

-Looking ahead in 2022, Billie is excited to host another mental health week in recognition of World Mental Health Day.
+Looking ahead, Billie is excited to host another mental health week in 2023 in recognition of World Mental Health Day.